-Prepare to spend a half day or more in the Vatican City.
-Depending on lines it could take you awhile to enter St Peter’s Basilica, especially in the summer.
+Prepare to spend a half-day or more in Vatican City.
+Depending on lines it could take you a while to enter St Peter’s Basilica, especially in the summer.
 Once inside you’ll want to take the time to appreciate your surroundings.
 Bring a shawl to cover your shoulders here, this is also where you will get to admire the Sistine Chapel.
 If you want to avoid lines it does help to buy tickets in advance.

 Cross the Tiber river to Trastevere.
 The bohemian and hip neighborhood long known for its working-class roots and unique vibe.
 Rome is constantly reinventing itself, for example, you check out a great beer bar at Ma Che Siete Venuti A Fà.
 Relax have a beer, watch a football match, and mingle with locals and expats.

 Exploring the Colosseum and Roman Forum will also tie up at least a half of your day.
 The good news is they are close to the subway station and they are also right next to each other.
 These should not be missed!